Shoppo/graphql-api-docs/docs/order.md

 ## Cancel OrderItem

 If order is not paid, you don't need cancel order.
-When order item status is `PAID`, you could cancel order item directly.
+Only when order item status is `PAID`, you could cancel order item directly, otherwise you need create customer service ticket.

 ```graphql
 mutation cancelOrderItem($orderItemId: ID!) {